 3. Sugar Can Create Intestinal Permeability

-Sugar feeds bad bacteria, which might contribute to leaky gut.
+Sugar feeds bad bacteria, which might contribute to a leaky gut, which, in turn, can cause autoimmune issues.

 4. Trans-Fats Are Bad for Your Digestion